paullizer/azureStackEdgeCompute/README.md

 Solutions that support Edge compute scenarios

-LAN Browser Access to Storage Account Folders and Files
+## LAN Browser Access to Storage Account Folders and Files

 Storage Accounts only provide direct access to single files.
 Edge compute scenarios may require remote users to access folder structure and files to quickly disseminate information and data.

+### Deployment Instructions

 1. Create a Storage Account in Azure Cloud
 2. Pin storage account to Azure Stack Edge